 Each executive officer's performance during the prior year is measured as well as overall corporate performance when follow-on awards are granted.
 The vesting schedule and the number of shares granted are established to ensure a meaningful incentive to remain an employee of the Company.
 All equity awards under our LTIP are granted on the 10th business day of the calendar month in which the grant award is approved.
-There were two long-term equity incentive awards granted during fiscal 2008.
-The first equity grant occurred in May 2007 for our fiscal 2008 long-term equity incentive award and the second equity grant occurred in March 2008 for our fiscal 2009 long-term equity incentive award.
-The most recent long-term equity incentive award granted prior to the May 2007 award to each of our executive officers was in September 2005.
-We did not grant any long-term equity incentive awards to our executive officers during fiscal 2007 because the September 2005 grant was intended to satisfy two fiscal years for our Chief Executive Officer and one fiscal year for our other executive officers.
-As a result, our Chief Executive Officer did not receive a long-term equity incentive award as part of the May 2007 grant.
+There was one long-term equity incentive award granted during fiscal 2009.
+This grant occurred during the third quarter of fiscal 2009 and was for our fiscal 2010 long-term equity incentive award.
+Our fiscal 2009 long-term equity incentive award was granted during the fourth quarter of fiscal 2008.

-In anticipation of our fiscal 2008 long-term equity incentive award granted in May 2007, we conducted a review of our equity compensation practices in the fourth quarter of fiscal 2007.
-We obtained technology industry survey data regarding the equity compensation of comparable executive positions at 99 comparable technology industry companies which is more fully discuss above in the "Peer Analysis of Executive Compensation" section.
-Throughout fiscal 2008, we continued to review updated industry survey data to ensure that our assumptions for our fiscal 2009 long-term equity incentive award that was granted in March 2008 remained consistent with the assumptions used in our fiscal 2008 long-term equity incentive award that was granted in May 2007.
-Our fiscal 2008 and fiscal 2009 long-term equity incentive awards were granted with a value that targeted approximately the 75th percentile of the technology industry survey data obtained.
-The 75th percentile is being used because we have consistently achieved revenue and earnings growth that is in the top tier of companies in our industry.
+In anticipation of our fiscal 2010 long-term equity incentive award that was granted during the third quarter of fiscal 2009, we obtained technology industry survey data regarding the equity compensation of comparable executive positions at 33 comparable technology industry companies which is more fully discuss above in the "Peer Analysis of Executive Compensation" section.
+Our fiscal 2010 long-term equity incentive award was granted with a value that was generally targeted against 50th - 75th percentile of the technology industry survey data obtained.
+This range was used because we have historically achieved revenue and earnings growth that is in the top tier of companies in our industry.